-- Section 3.
-Professional business/education days shall be used for the purpose of: - (a) Visitations to view other instructional techniques or programs. - (b) Conventions, conferences, workshops, seminars and/or courses conducted by colleges, universities, or professional associations or to visit other schools. - (c) Self-initiated conferences.
+Section 3.
+Professional business/education days shall be used for the purpose of: (a) Visitations to view other instructional techniques or programs. (b) Conventions, conferences, workshops, seminars and/or courses conducted by colleges, universities, or professional associations or to visit other schools. (c) Self-initiated conferences.

-Attendance at the following will not be considered professional business/education days as defined in this Section:
+Attendance at the following will not be considered professional business/education days as defined in this Section and will not require the use of self-initiated funds referenced in Section 6 of this Article:

-- (1) Bureau of Correction Education sponsored training. - (2) Regional Assessment Support Team (RAST) training specifically approved by the Bureau of Correction Education. - (3) Department of Corrections training approved by the Bureau of Correction Education. - (4) Training required by any federal or state grant or contract and approved by the Bureau of Correction Education.
+- (1) Division of Correction Education sponsored training. - (2) Regional Assessment Support Team (RAST) training specifically approved by the Division of Correction Education. - (3) Department of Corrections training approved by the Division of Correction Education. - (4) Training required by any federal or state grant or contract and approved by the Division of Correction Education.